Shreyamaske15/DS-Experiment/README.md

 1.2.
 Write a C program to Search a Key element using Binary search Technique 2.1.
 Write a C program to Sort the strings using Bubble Sort Technique 2.2.
-Write a C program to Sort the elements using Selection Sort - Largest element method Technique
+Write a C program to Sort the elements using Selection Sort - Largest element method Technique 2.3.
+C program to Sort the elements using Insertion Sort Technique